Felix738/FORest-Soil-Model-FOR-SM/README.md

 This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to use, distribute, and adapt the material, provided proper attribution is given.

 # 5. Citation
-Häffner, F., Fischer, R., Ahrends, B., Fuchs, S., Chen, M., Rode, M. (2026).
+Sauke, F., Fischer, R., Ahrends, B., Fuchs, S., Chen, M., Rode, M. (2026).
 Dataset: Raw Data, Processed Data, Processing Scripts, and Results of FOR-SM.

 # 6. Contact
 For questions or suggestions, please contact: